 ‘b’ is a time required for PSFCH reception and processing plus sidelink retransmission preparation including multiplexing of necessary physical channels and any TX-RX/RX-TX switching time and is determined by UE implementation

-Q2: RAN2 respectfully requests RAN1 to provide feedback in case of any concern on the MAC specification above?
+Q2: RAN2 respectfully requests RAN1 to provide feedback in case of any concern on the MAC specification above.

 2. Actions: